US probes complaints of engine fires in tiny Smart cars

 The investigation by the National Highway Traffic Safety Administration covers about 43,000 of the two-seat cars from the 2008 and 2009 model years.

-The agency says in documents posted Tuesday that in six cases, owners saw smoke, the check engine light, or heard an unusual noise before seeing flames.
+The agency said in documents posted Tuesday that in six cases, owners saw smoke, the check engine light, or heard an unusual noise before seeing flames.
 The other two fires weren’t observed until the cars were stopped.
 All eight owners told the agency that flames rapidly engulfed the cars.
 No injuries have been reported.

-A recall is possible although none has been issued.
-A message was left Tuesday with Mercedes-Benz, which makes Smart cars.
+In one of the complaints, the owner of a 2008 Fortwo from Dallas told NHTSA that he heard a loud pop from the rear engine compartment while driving on the North Dallas Tollway on Oct.
+12. The owner pulled over to check the noise and saw flames coming from the engine.

 Most Read Stories